mattetti/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

 * A DBMS (we'll use [MySQL](http://mysql.org/))
 * [SVN](http://subversion.tigris.org/) and [git](http://git.or.cz/) (on OSX, port install `git-core` worked for me)

+#### What will be covered

+In this chapter we will cover:
+ * Installing Merb, DataMapper and Rspec
+ * Creating a temporary test app
+ * The basic directory structure for the framwork

 ### The Easy Way

 If you're on a *nix operating system (including Mac OS X) then keeping upto date with all the edge versions of these gems can be made really easy by using the [Edgy sake tasks](http://edgy.4ninjas.org).